hissssst/repatch/README.md

 ## Features

-1. Patch **any** function or macro.
-You can even patch and call private functions in test
+1. Patch **any** function or macro (except NIF and BIF).
+You can even patch and call private functions in test, or Erlang modules

 2. Designed to work with `async: true`.
 Has 3 isolation levels for testing multi-processes scenarios.

 3. Does not require any explicit boilerplate or DI.
 Though, you are completely free to use it with Repatch!

-4. Faster that any other mocking/patching tool.

-5. Call history tracking.
+5. Powerful call history tracking.

 6. `super` and `real` to help you call real implementations of the module.

-7. Works in `iex` and other test runners.
+7. Works with other test frameworks and even in non-testing environments like `iex` or remote shell.

 ## Installation